smilofoundation/ethereum-org-website/docs/enterprise/index.md

 # Enterprise Resources

-<div class="featured">Guides, articles, and tools for delivering both public and private Ethereum blockchains for enterprise.</div>
+<div class="featured">Guides, articles, and tools for delivering both public and private Smilo blockchains for enterprise.</div>

-## Why Enterprise Ethereum?
+## Why Enterprise Smilo?
-Why should businesses care about Enterprise Ethereum?
+Why should businesses care about Enterprise Smilo?
 - New business models and value creation opportunities
 - Reduced cost of trust and coordination between business parties
 - Improved business network accountability and operational efficiency